nielsen-oss/keys-management/README.md

 ## Examples
 To understand the logic behind the examples read the advanced section.
+  * application lifetime - the time when an application is going up until it is exited or crashed

 For all example it assumed that
 ```python
 from keys_management import (KeysManagementImpl, OnChangeKeyDefinition,